Photography Marketing: 17 Key Strategies to Market Your Photography Business

 To harness this power, ask your happy past clients and current clients for testimonials you can proudly display on your website and social media.
 Consider creating case studies of specific projects, showcasing before-and-afters, and detailing your process.
 This not only highlights your skills but also helps prospective clients envision how you can bring their unique projects to life.

-5. Optimize your website for SEO
+5. Optimize Your Photography Website for SEO

 In your digital marketing strategy, your website is your storefront window.
-That's why Search Engine Optimization (SEO) is essential – it's like putting up neon signs that attract more clients searching for photography magic.
+That’s why Search Engine Optimization (SEO) is essential.
+It’s like putting up neon signs that attract more clients searching for photography magic.
 This strategy works by making your website easier for search engines to find, ultimately leading more curious eyes to your photography portfolio.

 So, how do you sprinkle that SEO fairy dust?
 Start by understanding the keywords your target audience uses when searching for professional photographers.
-Think "wedding photographer in [your city]" or "family portrait photographers in [your city]."
+Think “wedding photographer in [your city]” or “family portrait photographers in [your city].”
 Sprinkle these keywords throughout your website, like glitter on a festive cake – in titles, descriptions, and even image tags.
+A good starting point is a SEO software that offers a free plan, like seobility does.

-6. Enhance visibility with Google Business pages
+6. Enhance Visibility with Google Business Pages

 Imagine if every potential client in your city could easily find you on Google Maps.
 That’s the power of a Google Business Profile!
 This free listing is like a digital billboard, showcasing your business details and making it easy for more clients to discover you.